 Know what to say when the police ask for consent to search your car

 At least once each week someone comes in after they have been arrested during a traffic stop.
-Many times it's because an officer asked for permssion to search their car and they agreed; something was found (like marijuana), and instead of getting a ticket they are arrested, and taken to jail.
+Many times it's because an officer asked for permission to search their car and they agreed; something was found (like marijuana), and instead of getting a ticket they are arrested and taken to jail.
 When we look at the case, we find that many times they could have left with a ticket if they just knew to say no, and knew how to say it.

 - Do you have anything illegal, or any weapons that I need to be worried about?

 - That’s followed up with “you don't mind if I look in your car do you”, or maybe “do you mind if I look in your car?”